 Rainbird’s open architecture made it easy to integrate the new model of knowledge into a web tool, although AIS also intend to license the API directly, for easy integration into existing systems.

-Rainbird takes each claim’s data and compares it with it’s knowledge map using a process called cognitive reasoning.
+Rainbird takes each claim’s data and compares it with it’s knowledge map using an automated decision-making.
 When it needs more data, it can ask efficient questions using a simple chat interface.
 The result is an accurate judgement, using a probabilistic method similar to that used by human experts.

 Rainbird handles any uncertainty and missing data and simply takes that into account when providing feedback.